 Occupational Health Physician

 Country, city or lake life can be yours.
 Helen Keller Hospital in the Shoals is looking for a full time Occupational Medicine Physician for our Working Fit Clinic.
-It has been proven that being out of work can have significant negative effects on an individual's physical and mental health; getting back to work can improve self esteem and can aid in recovery and rehabilitation.
+This outpatient clinic is geared toward employee health and wellness.
+NO call, No weekends and NO holidays.

 We offer a competitive benefits package:

 - Generous 401K Plan